Bolívar Urrutia Parrilla

 Colonel Bolívar Urrutia Parrilla (1 December 1918 – 2 June 2005) was a Panamanian soldier and former President of Panama along with José María Pinilla Fábrega from 1968 to 1969.

 Biography

 Urrutia was a Panamanian soldier who commanded, alongside José María Pinilla, the military junta which overthrew elect president Arnulfo Arias on October 11, 1968.
-After the coup de etat, Urrutia and Pinilla took on together the charge of President of Panama.
-They governed together until the military junta was replaced by a civil junta on December 16, 1969 with president Demetrio Basilio Lakas.
-He died on June 2, 2005 at the age of 86.
+After the coup d'état, Urrutia and Pinilla took on together the charge of President of Panama.
+They governed together until the military junta was replaced by a civil junta on December 16, 1969, with president Demetrio Basilio Lakas.
+He died on June 2, 2005, at the age of 86.